DanielSan-01/DanielSan-01/readme.md

 ##  Projects

 ### [CS inventory tracker](https://www.csinvtracker.com)
-My first fullstack application, tracker of inventory with dashboard for performance in inventory.
-Using steam API.
+My first fullstack application,tracks users inventory and their performance, item purchase planner and loadout cooker.
+Using steam API, user can log in and import their inventory.

 ### [Project 1: Awesome website for adventure clothing](https://danielsan-01.github.io/rainydays/index.html)
 This project aims to create an engaging and responsive web interface for an adventure clothing brand.
 The website showcases a variety of adventure gear and apparel, providing users with a seamless shopping experience.